 - All courses can be found in LSF.
 Select “Faculty of Social Sciences”/”Sociology” for Sociology courses (see PDF on how to find Sociology courses in LSF).

 - Generally, you should attend courses corresponding to your study level (BA if you are a BA student, MA if you are a MA student).
-You will find the study level of the course in question by selecting the course in LSF and scrolling down to the point “Course catalogue”.
+You will find the study level of the course by selecting it in LSF and scrolling down to the point “Course catalogue”.

 - Contact the coordinator of your home university and discuss the courses you may choose from the LMU course catalogue in order to receive course recognition and credit transfer upon your return.

-- We advise you to select a good mix of courses from different course types, comprising lectures (Vorlesungen), seminars (Seminare) and tutorials (Übungen), which will allow you to spread your work fairly equally throughout the semester.
+- We advise you to select a good mix of courses from different course types, comprising lectures (Vorlesungen), advanced seminars (Seminare) and seminars (Übungen), which will allow you to spread your work fairly equally throughout the semester.
 In Sociology, lectures are however mostly solely being offered in German.

-While lectures (Vorlesungen) are always held in German, you will be able to take a number of tutorials (Übungen) and seminars (Seminare) in English each semester, which will ensure you the opportunity to obtain up to 30 ECTS.
+While lectures (Vorlesungen) are always held in German, you will be able to take a number of seminars (Übungen) and advanced seminars (Seminare) in English each semester, which will ensure you the opportunity to obtain up to 30 ECTS.

-- Some of your course wishes may be rejected if the maximum capacities for a course will have been exceeded.
-In case we cannot offer you a course, we will make an alternative offer to ensure you will meet your ECTS requirements.
+- Unfortunately, some of course wishes may in fact be rejected in case the maximum capacities for a course have been exceeded.
+If we cannot offer you a course, we will try to offer you an alternative course to ensure you will meet your ECTS requirements.
 This applies to students studying Sociology as their major and primarily to those from our core partners (if you are usure if our departments have a bilateral agreement, please ask your home coordinator.

 Applying for other courses at LMU

 - Exchange students can to a certain degree choose courses from other departments.
-At least 50% of your courses must be taken at the LMU institute hosting you.
+At least 60% of your courses must be taken at the LMU department hosting you.
 Ask your coordinator for further details.

-- Please note that different institutes/faculties have different procedures.
+- Please note that different institutes/faculties have different course application procedures.

-- If you wish to take courses at another LMU institute, make sure you visit their website for incoming students and contact the departmental exchange/Erasmus+ coordinators for information about course application and enrollment procedures.
+- If you wish to take courses at another LMU department, visit their website for incoming students and contact the departmental exchange/Erasmus+ coordinators for further information about their course application and enrollment procedures.